 Burns are classified according to their severity

-1) A first-degree burn only damages the outermost layer of the skin.
+A first-degree burn only damages the outermost layer of the skin.
 This type of burn is the least serious and can usually be treated with an antiseptic ointment and a bandage.
-Symptoms include redness, pain and general discomfort.
+Symptoms include redness, pain, and general discomfort.

-4) A fourth degree burn is the most serious type of burn injury.
-Not only does it destroy the skin, nerves and fatty tissue, it penetrates deep into the body to damage muscles, tendons, ligaments and bones.
+A fourth-degree burn is the most serious type of burn injury.
+Not only does it destroy the skin, nerves and fatty tissue, it penetrates deep into the body to damage muscles, tendons, ligaments, and bones.
 This type of burn is often deadly.

-Who is at risk for a burn injury?
+Who is at risk for a burn injury in San Diego?

 While some occupations pose a higher risk for burn injuries, any employee can suffer a burn on the job.
 If it happens to you, knowing your rights under workers’ compensation will be crucial to your recovery and financial future.